Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Why Does Preapproval Access Generate So Much Controversy?

 There are several reasons why this issue generates controversy and public debate.
 Access to investigational products is not a constitutional right.
 When companies grant access, they do not always do so in a fair or transparent manner.
 For example, those with financial resources or advantageous connections may seek and gain preferential access.
 Those who know how to utilize social media may have an advantage over those who don’t.
 Additionally, some doctors and patients are unaware of non-trial preapproval access and/or how to request it.
-Even doctors who know about non-trial preapproval access may decline to request investigational products for their patients, for such reasons as not having the time or the ability to complete and submit the paperwork, administer an investigational product, and/or perform continued monitoring.
+Even doctors who know about non-trial preapproval access may decline to request investigational medical products for their patients, for such reasons as not having the time or the ability to complete and submit the paperwork, administer an investigational product, and/or perform continued monitoring.
 Some doctors may not believe such access is the best option for their patient.
 This is a complicated topic, but the takeaway is that access to investigational medicines does not operate on an even playing field.
 And if people know that others can get access while they are denied it, it leads to a perception of unfairness (which, unfortunately, is sometimes accurate).

 Another key issue is that non-trial preapproval access can pose risks to the clinical trial process and an investigational medical product’s timeline for (possible) FDA approval.
-Granting individuals access to unapproved products can, if not restricted to only those unable to participate in a trial, jeopardize enrollment in the trials that are necessary to identify and approve the treatments that could help future patients.
+Granting individuals access to unapproved products can, if not restricted to only those unable to participate in a trial, jeopardize enrollment in the trials that are necessary to identify and approve the medical products that could help future patients.
 If patients have a choice between gaining access to a desired experimental product inside or outside of a clinical trial, most would likely choose non-trial access, especially if the trial involves randomization to a placebo or an existing therapy.
 Such decisions may be rational on an individual level, but if they were widespread, they would negatively affect clinical trial enrollment, thereby extending the drug development timeline and ultimately delaying the availability of new treatments to all other patients.
 Thus, there must be clear rules about who will be allowed non-trial preapproval.
 Both the expanded access and right to try pathways require that patients be ineligible to enroll in a clinical trial for the product being requested; however, only in expanded access is this determination verified by a third party (the FDA and sometimes the institutional review board, or IRB).

 Investigational products generally are manufactured in limited quantities.
 Diverting a scarce experimental product from clinical trials to compassionate use may result in trials not being completed in a timely manner.
 Delaying the trial would, in turn, delay possible FDA approval of the new product and, ultimately, the availability of a new treatment on the market for other patients who need it.
 For this reason, many companies’ preapproval access policies specifically state that they prioritize clinical trials and will not offer their experimental products outside of these trials.